berzerk0/GitPage/CTF-Writeups/SolidState-HTB.md

 How nice of them to communicate these in the CLEAR via email.<br>

-Passwords in plaintext emails is not a great idea.<br>
+Passwords in plaintext emails is not a great idea.
-Maybe after we exploit her credentials, Mindy can bring change to this organization.<br>
+After we exploit her credentials, maybe Mindy can get this organization to abandon this practice.

-Let's go ahead and put on our Mindy hats.

 * `ssh mindy@solidstate.htb`